 For most living in the long nineteenth century, death was a constant companion.
 It crept about nurseries and palaces, laid its finger on the poorest in the land to the richest, and disrupted even the most mundane of social events.
-Because of this, death was displayed matter-of-factly in newspapers, magazines, and early news reels, almost without any of the terror or denial this natural occurrence seen in denizens of the twenty-first century.
-In fact, what would be considered morbid today, was merely avid curiosity to many Victorians, who relished the most frightening tales of slaughter, sensationalized trauma, and indulged in gruesome spectacle.
+Because of this, death was displayed matter-of-factly in newspapers, magazines, and early news reels, almost without any of the terror or denial of this natural occurrence as seen in denizens of the twenty-first century.
+In fact, what would be considered morbid today, was merely avid curiosity to many Victorians, who relished the most frightening tales of slaughter and sensationalized trauma, and indulged in gruesome spectacle.
 No more is this apparent than with the popularity of the Paris Morgue.

 The Paris Morgue was built in 1864 on the Île de la Cité, one of the two islands in the Seine, just behind the Notre Dame de Paris, where the bodies of unidentified dead–most of them suicide cases–were displayed on marble slabs for friends or family to identify.
-This edifice soon became a fixture in the Parisian social round, with tens or hundreds of people shuffling into the morgue to gawk at the dead and gossip over their possible origins and reasons for death.
+This edifice soon became a fixture in the Parisian social round, with hundreds of people shuffling into the morgue to gawk at the dead and gossip over their possible origins and reasons for death.

 From an 1898 article in The National Magazine: